barriosjorge/gmt_docs/src/system_level_PDR/tcs/wavefront_control/ns_obsmode.rst

     Four main control loops operate simultaneously in the natural seeing mode:

-    * The Slow Guiding control loop updates the pointing kernel guiding offsets based on low- pass filtered AGWS average wavefront tilt measurements.
+    A. The Slow Guiding control loop updates the pointing kernel guiding offsets based on low- pass filtered AGWS average wavefront tilt measurements.

-    * The Fast Guiding control loop updates the tip-tilt of the FSM (or ASM) based on full-rate AGWS segment tilt measurements.
+    B. The Fast Guiding control loop updates the tip-tilt of the FSM (or ASM) based on full-rate AGWS segment tilt measurements.

-    * The Active Optics control loop updates the positions of the M1 and M2 segments, and the figure of M1, based on AGWS wavefront sensor measurements.
+    C. The Active Optics control loop updates the positions of the M1 and M2 segments, and the figure of M1, based on AGWS wavefront sensor measurements.

-    * The Flexure control loop updates the position of the AGWS probes based on On- Instrument Wavefront Sensor measurements.
+    D. The Flexure control loop updates the position of the AGWS probes based on On- Instrument Wavefront Sensor measurements.

-    The natural seeing mode fast and slow guiding control loops, and their expected performances, as well as the Active Optics control loop and its performance are detailed in Sections 10 and 11 of [Bouc13]_, and Section 12.2 of the System Level PDR.
+    The natural seeing mode fast and slow guiding control loops, and their expected performances, are described in detail in Section 6.12.3 [John13]_.
+    The Active Optics control loop and its performance are detailed in Section 6.12.2 [John13]_.
 In addition to these main feedback loops, there is also an offload between the fast guiding controller and the pointing kernel to avoid saturation of the FSM or ASM tip-tilt actuators.

 **Component Descriptions**